 Those who have applied for the SRD R350 grant and were rejected, have the opportunity to appeal this decision.
 When making a Sassa appeal to a declined application, it is important to keep up to date with the status of your appeal.
 Lodging a Sassa appeal for one of the Sassa grants can be complicated so it is important to stay up to date on your appeal status.

 Here's how to apply for the SRD R350 grant online:

 - Go to SRD Sassa website (srd sassa gov za application)

 - Select your citizenship criteria at the end of the page (either pick 'South African ID Holders' or 'Asylum Seekers and Special Permit Holders')

-- Select the yellow bar that says, 'click here to apply online' under the 'How do I apply for this SRD Grant' or the 'Asylum Seekers and Special Permit Holders' section depending on your citizenship selection
+- Select the yellow bar that says, 'click here to apply online' under the 'How do I apply for this SRD Grant' or the 'Asylum and Refuge Seekers and Permit Holders' section depending on your citizenship selection

 - Enter your mobile number